BP p.l.c.

 29 Aug 2023

-Their ask — BP requests the EU create business models and complementary measures to support investment in CO2 storage infrastructure.
+Message — BP requests the EU create business models and complementary measures to support investment in CO2 storage infrastructure.
 They want the storage obligation contingent on measures supporting the entire CCS value chain.
 BP also seeks allowance for agreements with storage operators in non-EU countries.123

-How it helps them — This would unlock investment opportunities and allow BP to monetize its geological storage capabilities.45
+Why — This would unlock investment opportunities and allow BP to monetize its geological storage capabilities.45

-Who loses — EU-based storage developers face competition from cheaper third-country alternatives with superior geology.6
+Impact — EU-based storage developers face competition from cheaper third-country alternatives with superior geology.6

-Meeting with Ditte Juul-Joergensen (Director-General Energy) and
+Meeting with Ditte Juul-Joergensen (Director-General Energy) and BASF SE and

 29 Aug 2023 · Energy transition and security